wongjunwei030203/Credit-Score-Prediction-Model/README.md

 ## Future Work

-Future enhancements to this project could include:
+Future improvements to this project could include:

 - Incorporating additional data sources to improve model accuracy.
 - Exploring other machine learning algorithms for better performance.